NativeScript/nativescript-cli/docs/man_pages/general/update.md

 You can also switch to specific version by passing it to the command:
 `tns update 5.0.0`

+**NOTE:** The provided version should be an existing version of the project template for this project type.

 ### Commands

 Usage | Synopsis